evergreen-ci/certdepot/README.rst

 Documentation
 -------------

-See the `<https://godoc.org/github.com/evergreen-ci/certdepot>`_ for complete documentation of certdepot.
+See the `certdepot <https://godoc.org/github.com/evergreen-ci/certdepot>`_ for complete documentation of certdepot.

 See the `certstrap godoc <https://godoc.org/github.com/square/certstrap>`_ for complete documentation of certstrap.